edgelesssys/marblerun/docs/docs/reference/cli.md

 * ### `verify`
   Verifies that the signature returned by the Coordinator is equal to a local signature.
-  Can be used to quickly verify the integrity of the installed manifest.
+  Can be used to verify the integrity of the installed manifest.
   You can provide a signature directly, or a manifest in either JSON or YAML format.

   **Usage**